 Yes ma’am I give you good price!

 On the way back to the hotel I wandered through Colaba street market, a veritable feast of colour and trinkets.
 I refrained from buying anything here, apart from a pair of sandals, as I knew that it would be more expensive than other markets in the future.
 The mounds of jewellery, gorgeous embroidered bags and colourful scarves were more than tempting though and it was very good practice in saying “no thank you, not today!”
 It was also my first practise in haggling, which I don’t think I did particularly well at… remember to never accept the first two prices you are given.

 After some umming and ahhing I booked a coach down to my next stop Goa… I would have liked to stay in Mumbai for longer as I only really scratched the surface but it was costing me three or four times my daily budget so I had to get out of there.

-My first impressions of India are that all of the cliches are true… India is as dirty, noisy, smelly and hectic as it is colourful, delicious, beautiful, kind and interesting and this is something I imagine I will only find out more as I continue to travel.
-Mumbai is truly a place of oppositions, it might be the home of the glamourous multi-billion dollar Bollywood industry but I walked past several entire homeless families sleeping on mats together and had many children holding out their hand to me for money.
+My first impressions of India are that all of the cliches are true… India is as dirty, noisy, smelly, and hectic as it is colourful, delicious, beautiful, kind, and interesting and this is something I imagine I will only find out more as I continue to travel.
+Mumbai is truly a place of opposition, it might be the home of the glamourous multi-billion dollar Bollywood industry but I walked past several entire homeless families sleeping on mats together and had many children holding out their hands to me for money.